angelo-mab/wksp-module-1-htmlcss-1-html/lecture-2-html.md

 ### Semantic HTML = Google

 1. It pleases Google.
    - Easier for its algorithm to crawl and index site
-    - Meaning a better ranking in searhc results
+   - Meaning a better ranking in search results
    - Less of a need to "game" the Google algorithm

 ---